helenb/slides/slides.md

 <li v-click>That was just a small taster of how things have changed</li>
 <li v-click>In many ways front-end development is so much easier than it used to be.</li>
 <li v-click>And in others... not so much</li>
+<li v-click>We're learning all the time</li>
 </ul>
 </div>

 <!--

+So, that was just a small taster of how we had to do things differently.

+In many ways front-end development is so much easier than it used to be

 Things that are simple to do now, like a complex layout, or re-ordering items at different screen sizes, that would have entailed lots of head scratching, are just so much easier now.
+Not to mention the fact that cross-browser support is so much better.
 I still pinch myself sometimes at how easy things are compared to when I started out.

+And in others... not so much

 But on the other hand, we've created complicated toolchains, single page apps, whole libraries for rending sites with JavaScript alone, which can take several years to master.
 From that point of view - life used to me so much simpler.

+It just goes to show how fast everything changes, and how we never stop learning in this career.

 -->
 ---
 align: center